dlbewley/dlbewley.github.io/_posts/2015-07-28-Testing-OpenShift-Enterprise-V3.md

  - RHEV
 ---

-So much for testing [OpenShift Origin with Vagrant on OS X](/blog/2015/06/28/Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X).
+So much for testing [OpenShift Origin with Vagrant on OS X](/blog/2015/06/28/Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X), because [it doesn't work](https://github.com/openshift/openshift-ansible/issues/391).
 Let's evaluate OpenShift Enterprise v3 on RHEL!
 First go get yourself an eval license.
 The OpenShift VMs will run RHEL7.1 and ride on top of RHEV 3.4.

 # Links #